geseib/awsnetworkshop/content/content/_index.md

 # AWS Networking Workshop

-This workshop shows how to setup communication between multiple VPCs and On-premise resources in our Datacenter.
+This workshop shows how to setup communication between multiple VPCs and on-premise resources in our Datacenter.

 ![Speficy Details Screenshot](images/hybrid-tgw-diagram.png)